Police: Woman cut lock, stole from Walmart store

 She returned to the store at 890 East Main Street with a female acquaintance, loaded a cart, and exited the store through the gate without paying, police said.

-She left the store in a white sedan.
+They left the store in a white sedan.

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.